RashmiJK/AI-ML-Lab/docs/linear_regression.md

 - $k$ is the number of independent variables

 ### Summary
-The two main objectives of linear regression discussed in the video are:
+The two main objectives of linear regression discussed are:

 1. Predicting or Forecasting the Value of the Outcome Variable: Linear regression aims to predict the outcome variable’s value based on the explanatory variables.
 This involves creating a model that best fits the observed data, allowing for accurate predictions.